Table of Contents

-At its core, atypical anorexia generally refers to the accumulation of intense fear regarding potentially gaining weight, often to the point of extreme caloric restriction without showing sudden extreme weight loss, or chronically low body weight.
-This is one of the reasons that individuals living with atypical anorexia can display a higher-than-normal or normal body weight.
+Atypical anorexia generally refers to the accumulation of intense fear regarding potentially gaining weight, often to extreme caloric restriction without showing sudden extreme weight loss or chronically low body weight.
+This is one reason that individuals with atypical anorexia can display a higher-than-normal or normal body weight.

-It is a common misconception that eating disorders are in any way less severe for people who have more mass or a higher body weight in general.
+It is a common misconception that eating disorders are less severe for people with more mass or higher body weight.
 Research, however, has shown time and time again that the facts about atypical anorexia indicate that anyone can have an eating disorder regardless of body type.

-Individuals suffering from atypical anorexia still struggle with the problematic mental processes and thought patterns that create difficult relationships with their bodies, their food, and subsequently their weight.
+Individuals suffering from atypical anorexia still struggle with the difficult mental processes and thought patterns that create difficult relationships with their bodies, food, and weight.
 No matter how or if atypical anorexia affects an individual’s size, shape, or weight, it remains an incredibly serious condition that must be addressed.

 What Qualifies as Atypical Anorexia?

 The diagnosing criteria that determine an atypical anorexia diagnosis are generally much different than typical anorexia nervosa conditions.
-Even though there are important fundamental differences, there are still many common traits and similar characteristics.
-Some of the commonalities or shared traits include fear of weight gain, restricted caloric intake, and an extreme and unhealthy priority or importance on body shape, weight, or physical appearance.
+However, although there are important fundamental differences, there are still many common traits and similar characteristics.
+Some commonalities or shared traits include fear of weight gain, restricted caloric intake, and an extreme and unhealthy priority or importance on body shape, weight, or physical appearance.

 When contrasting the two conditions, however, there are several stark differences.
-The first being that those who are dealing with atypical anorexia are not yet experiencing severely underweight conditions, and also have not yet displayed sufficient weight loss to be diagnosed.
+The first is that those who are dealing with atypical anorexia are not yet experiencing severely underweight conditions and have not yet displayed sufficient weight loss to be diagnosed.
 This is one of the key differences and one of the diagnostic criteria for atypical anorexia.

-- Obsessing about their body shape, size, or weight
+- Obsessing their body shape, size, or weight

 - Body dysmorphia, or seeing themselves as a bigger body size than what is reality